Marketing91

 • SWOT of Brands

-Home » Marketing management articles » How to make a targeting strategy?
+Home » Marketing » How to make a Targeting Strategy?

-Deciding a targeting strategy is the next step from carrying out segmentation.
+Deciding on a targeting strategy is the next step in carrying out segmentation.
 Where segmentation segments the complete market, targeting only observes the individual segment.
 Targeting then makes plans to get customers within that segment.
 In essence, targeting is a subset of segmentation.

-A basic example of targeting strategy is when a company segments a market based on demography.
-For example – Giny and Johnny wants a demographic audience of kids and mothers.
-Targeting strategy will then target moms and kids who can afford giny and Johnny brand and areas where the presence of residential families is higher.
+A basic example of a targeting strategy is when a company segments a market based on demography.
+For example – Giny and Johnny want a demographic audience of kids and mothers.
+The targeting strategy will then target moms and kids who can afford Giny and Johnny brands and areas where the presence of residential families is higher.
 So within the demographic segment, targeting is doing its own job and clearing the distractions for the marketer.

 Table of Contents